cookie777/myengsite/content/posts/actiivty-log-uniqlo.md

 ---
-# title: "Actiivty Log ESIM"
+# title: "Actiivty Log Uniqlo"
-# title: "My activity as for TOEFL;  7/27/2020"
+# title: "My activity as for TOEFL;  8/3/2020"
-title: "Activity logs regarding English; sSIM"
+title: "Activity logs regarding English; Uniqlo"
-date: 2020-07-27T09:47:11Z
+date: 2020-08-03T08:07:44Z
 draft: false
 ---

 # 💡 Today's Topic

-An eSIM stands for embedded SIM, which is the updated type of SIM card.
-Usually, we use SIM cards to activate using a mobile phone and use the phone.
-To do that, we have to insert or exchange the SIM card in the mobile phone.
-On the other hand, eSIM doesn't have to open and insert SIM, because it's already embedded inside the phone, and you don't have to exchange it.
-Only you have to do is activate or register online 📱
+Uniqlo is a clothes company than sell a wide range of clothes such as pants, shirts, shoes, hats and so on.
+One of the biggest traits of Uniqlo is its price.
+It is very reasonable against its good quality.
+Thus, those who seek high cost-effective clothes are recommended to buy at Uniqlo👕

 ---